What Is Data Migration? Types, Strategy, and Best Practices

 Data migration best practices

-Planning sets the stage, but the execution is where most data migrations succeed or fall apart.
-The best outcomes come from disciplined follow-through, clear communication, and a shared understanding of what “done” really means.
+Planning sets the stage, but execution is where most data migrations succeed or fall apart.
+The best outcomes come from disciplined follow-through, clear communication, and a shared understanding of what "done" really means.

 1. Communicate early and often